Author ORCID Identifier

 This study was supported by the Centers for Disease Control and Prevention's High Obesity Program (no.: 3200003634) in 2020.

 Dunaway, Brynnan Nicole Jacobs, "In-store Marketing Campaign to Promote the Purchase of Healthy Foods and Beverages at Convenience Stores in Rural Kentucky" (2021).
-Theses and Dissertations--Dietetics and Human Nutrition.
+Theses and Dissertations--Nutrition and Food Systems.
 85.